MichaelsPlayground/NfcHceNdefSender/readme.md

     </application>
 ```

-This file is located in res/xml/apduservice.xml:
+This resource file is located in res/xml/apduservice.xml:

 apduservice.xml:
 ```plaintext